 Let’s start by looking at the ISO/OSI model, a seven-layer model that generically describes the abstraction layers of a communication system.
 Any network communication can be divided into a number of layers.

 IEEE 802.3 specifies the standards that makeup Ethernet.
 Ethernet sits on Layer 1 (physical layer) and Layer 2 (data link layer) of the ISO/OSI model.
-Ethernet defines two units of transmission: packet and frame.
-The frame includes information such as the MAC addresses of sender and receiver, virtual LAN (VLAN) tagging, and Quality of Service (QoS).
+Ethernet frames include information such as the MAC addresses of sender and receiver, virtual LAN (VLAN) tagging, and Quality of Service (QoS).

-Nowadays, Ethernet is the most common communication medium worldwide.
 Ethernet is used to connect nodes in a Local Area Network.
-The physical link between nodes in an Ethernet network can be for example a coaxial cable, a twisted pair cable, or a fiber optics cable.
+The physical link between nodes in an Ethernet network can be, for example, a twisted pair cable, or a fiber optic cable.
+Nowadays, Ethernet is the most common communication medium worldwide; used in homes, enterprises, factories, and in general infrastructure due to its speed, affordability, and versatility.

 PROFINET is an Industrial Ethernet solution.
 It is a communication protocol to exchange data between controllers and devices.
 Controllers can be PLCs, DCSs, or PACs.
 Devices can be I/O blocks, vision systems, RFID readers, drives, process instruments, proxies, or even other controllers.